Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Introduction

-The distance-based estimator $\widehat{\vartheta}(\bx)$ is the difference of two distance-based (univariate, isotropic) local polynomial regression estimators along the one-dimensional manifold $\B$.
-This estimator does not directly target $\tau(\bx)$; instead, it targets the difference of the expectations $\theta_{1,\bx}(r)-\theta_{0,\bx}(r)$ at $r=0$ with $\theta_{t,\bx}(r) = \E[Y_i(t) | \d(\bX_i, \bx) = r]$ for $r\geq 0$ and $t\in\{0,1\}$, which are univariate conditional expectations induced by transforming the bivariate score using the distance function.
-We study the statistical properties of using the distance-based local polynomial estimator $\widehat{\vartheta}(\bx)$ to perform estimation and inference for the BATEC, $\tau(\bx)$ with $\bx \in \B$, presenting necessary and sufficient conditions for identification, estimation and inference in large samples, both pointwise and uniformly along the assignment boundary.
+The estimator $\widehat{\vartheta}(\bx)$ is thus the difference of two univariate (isotropic) local polynomial regression estimators evaluated along the one-dimensional manifold $\B$.
+Importantly, this estimator does not directly target $\tau(\bx)$.
+Rather, it targets the difference $\theta_{1,\bx}(0)-\theta_{0,\bx}(0)$, where

+are univariate conditional expectations induced by transforming the bivariate score through the distance function.
+Our objective is therefore to characterize the conditions under which valid pointwise and uniform identification, estimation, and inference for the BATEC $\tau(\bx)$ can be conducted using the distance-based estimator $\widehat{\vartheta}(\bx)$ and its associated estimand $\theta_{1,\bx}(0)-\theta_{0,\bx}(0)$.

-We start by studying identification of $\tau(\bx)$ via a distance-based approximation.
-The induced univariate conditional expectations $\theta_{t,\bx}(r)$ are of course different from the bivariate conditional expectations $\mu_t(\bx)=\E[Y_i(t) | \bX_i = \bx]$, for $t \in \{0,1\}$.
-It follows that without restrictions on the data generating process, the assignment boundary, and the distance function, $\lim_{r\to0}\theta_{t,\bx}(r)$ and $\mu_t(\bx)$ are also different in general.
-In Theorem \ref{thm: Identification}, we provide sufficient conditions under which these parameters agree, which include restricting the geometry of $\B$ so that it is a rectifiable curve.
-Theorem \ref{thm: Identification} contributes to the multi-dimensional RD design literature by establishing a new identification result for distance-based methods \citep[for related results, see][and references therein]{Hahn-Todd-vanderKlaauw_2001_ECMA,Papay-Willett-Murnane_2011_JoE,Reardon-Robinson_2012_JREE,Wong-Steiner-Cook_2013_JEBS,Cattaneo-Keele-Titiunik-VazquezBare_2016_JOP}.
+We begin by studying identification of $\tau(\bx)$ through distance-based approximations.
+The induced conditional expectations $\theta_{t,\bx}(r)$ generally differ from the bivariate regression functions $\mu_t(\bx)=\E[Y_i(t)\mid\bX_i=\bx]$.
+Consequently, without restrictions on the data-generating process, the geometry of the assignment boundary, and the distance function, $\lim_{r\to0}\theta_{t,\bx}(r)$ need not coincide with $\mu_t(\bx)$.
+Theorem \ref{thm: Identification} provides sufficient conditions for these parameters to agree, including restrictions ensuring that $\B$ is a rectifiable curve \citep{federer2014geometric}.
+This result contributes to the multidimensional RD literature by establishing a new identification theory for distance-based methods \citep[cf.,][]{Hahn-Todd-vanderKlaauw_2001_ECMA,Papay-Willett-Murnane_2011_JoE,Reardon-Robinson_2012_JREE,Wong-Steiner-Cook_2013_JEBS,Cattaneo-Keele-Titiunik-VazquezBare_2016_JOP}.